 These flaws were first exposed by Bev Harris, author of the soon-to-be-released book Black Box Voting.
 Since then, the story has received some press, in Salon last month and recently in Wired News, which talks about a group of college students who are doing their best to shine a light on this potentially huge disaster.

 At the center of the controversy are the memos themselves, which Diebold is desperately trying to keep from the public eye.
 The company has been issuing cease and desist orders to any websites hosting or linking to the incriminating documents.
-Unfortunately for them, this is completely impossible and they are retarded to try.
+Unfortunately for them, this is completely impossible and they are stupid to even try.
 Read the memos for yourself here.